o2bomb/threejs-typescript/README.md

 ## Running the project
 1. `yarn install` to download required packages
-2. `yarn watch` to compile .ts files into /dist/bundle.js
-3. in another terminal, `yarn dev` to start the live server
+2. `yarn dev` to watch for files and start the live server